ngutils/cr-acl/README.md

 # crAcl
 [![Build Status](https://travis-ci.org/ngutils/cr-acl.svg?branch=master)](https://travis-ci.org/ngutils/cr-acl)

-Access control list for AngularJs.
+## Overview

+crAcl is Access Control List module for AngularJs.
+It works with [UI-Router](https://github.com/angular-ui/ui-router) letting you to restrict the access of specific routes to a set of roles.

 ## Install